timsonner/sveltekit-markdown-blog/blog/src/routes/blog/go-remote-dll-process-injection.md

 Edit the `Path` variable and add an entry for the location of `mingw64\bin`

-- Open a new terminal and type `gcc --version`, if that errors, the environmental varibale is most likely incorrect.
+- Open a new terminal and type `gcc --version`, if that errors, the environmental variable `%PATH%` is most likely incorrect.

-**MSVC (Visual Studio) build tools may interfere with compilation, so exclude them from `%PATH%` temporarily if they're installed**
+> **MSVC (Visual Studio) build tools may interfere with compilation, so exclude them from `%PATH%` temporarily if they're installed**

-I'd installed `VC++ 2017 version 15.9 v14.16` build tools because I wanted `bindump.exe` and uninstalling after I nabbed the `bin` directory containing bindump semmed to fix the DLLs not compiling correctly.
+> I'd installed `VC++ 2017 version 15.9 v14.16` build tools because I wanted `bindump.exe` and uninstalling after I nabbed the `bin` directory containing bindump seemed to fix the DLLs not compiling correctly.
 A less drastic approach is possible, I was only interested in bindump...
+It also may have been me entering the compile commands incorrectly...
+The codes work, if you're having issues with the dll not doing anything once injected, make sure you're using MinGW-x64.

 # The first thing we're going to do is try injecting some basic shellcode into a remote process just as a quick demo in case you've never done this before and actually the place I went to learn the most basic syntax of the calls.